Outdoors in the Kickapoo Valley

 Kickapoo Valley Reserve: Day-use permits are $4.
 608-625-2960.

-Rustic Roads: The state no longer distributes printed guides, but you can find them online.
+Rustic Roads: You can order a Rustic Roads booklet by phone, mail or email.
+Maps also can be downloaded.
 To find the routes — and your way home — you'll also want a Wisconsin DeLorme Atlas & Gazetteer, available from bookstores, sporting goods stores and Target stores.

 Canoeing: Three liveries in Ontario offer day trips on the northern part of the Kickapoo River for $25-$35 per kayak or canoe with shuttle: Titanic, 877-438-7865; Mr. Duck's, 608-337-4711; and Drifty's, 608-337-4288.
 Call in advance to reserve, especially for weekends.